Columbus HVAC Guide: How to Calculate Duct Size for an AC System

 There are three methods used for most modern duct sizing.
 The first is the Velocity Method.
 The velocity method takes into account the speed at which air flows through the ducts based on their general size.
 A series of equations is used to determine this, including duct cross sectional area, air flow rate and air speed.
-A much more detailed breakdown is available on the EngineeringToolbox.com for those interested in the math behind the process.
+A much more detailed breakdown is available at EngineeringToolbox.com for those interested in the math behind the process.

 In general though, the velocity method allows contractors to determine the appropriate size and layout of ducts based on their application (residential, commercial, industrial or high speed) and their position (main or branch ducts).

 Contractors may also use the Constant Pressure Loss and Static Pressure Recovery methods to design ductwork for your HVAC system.
-The constant pressure loss method tends to result in more components but provides a more accurate reading of the actual pressure loss in the system based on the materials used and the layout of your ductwork.
+The constant pressure loss method tends to result in more components, but provides a more accurate reading of the actual pressure loss in the system based on the materials used and the layout of your ductwork.

 Simplifying the Process

 Were we to break down the process into its core components, this is what an HVAC contractor would do when sizing your duct work:

 Determine CFM for Each Room – using the Manual J for load calculations, they would determine the CFM.
 This is based on the (Room Load/House Load) x Equipment CFM.
 The entire house must be measured and load calculations completed before this can be done.

 Friction Loss Rate – Friction loss rate is the (Available Static Pressure x100 / Effective Length).